praveenlodhiofficial/100DaysOfWebDevJourney/L2 - Next JS/todo/README.md

 ### Schema Fields

 - `title`: String, required (the task description)
-- `completed`: Boolean, default to false (indicates if the task is completed)
+- `status`: Boolean, default to false (indicates if the task is status)
 - `createdAt`: Date, default to the current timestamp (tracks task creation time)

 ## API Development